 All the foreigners; Except Indian citizens, need Nepalese Visa to enter Nepal.
 Nepal Visa can be obtained from the Nepalese Embassy or consulate near your home town or country if you meet some necessary requirements.
 It can also be obtained On Arrival at Tribhuvan International Airport (TIA) but we suggest you first check with your nearby consulate whether you are eligible for getting on arrival visa or not.
 Please check our Nepal Immigration Regulations online to know as many of the citizens from several countries can get visa on arrival at every border immigration.
 Basically, you will get multiple entry visas if you are planning to visit Third County and back to Nepal and this can be helpful you are planning to book Cross Country tour across Nepal, Tibet, and Bhutan.

 US$ 125 for 100 Days

 Here is the list of entry/exit points in Nepal; also you can get visa on arrival at these locations;

 Northern Nepal: Kodari, Sindupalchok (Recently closed after an earthquake (2015)

 Western Nepal (Kanchanpur): Gadda Chauko, MAhendranagar

-Indian Citizens do not require visa to enter Nepal, however, it is recommended bring your original passport.
-Since October 1st 2000, Indian Citizens traveling to Nepal by air have to show Passport or Voter’s Identity card upon their arrival.
+Indian Citizens do not require a visa to enter Nepal, however, it is recommended to bring your original passport.
+Since October 1st, 2000, Indian Citizens traveling to Nepal by air have to show Passport or Voter’s Identity card upon their arrival.
 Children under 10 years do not need to show any identity card but it is recommended to bring any identity cards if available.

-As we explained earlier, you can buy SIM card upon your arrive inside the terminal and you can withdraw some Nepalese currency from the ATM very close to the Arrival terminal.
-Or take a help of your guide who comes to pick you up.
+As we explained earlier, you can buy a SIM card upon your arrival inside the terminal and you can withdraw some Nepalese currency from the ATM very close to the Arrival terminal.
+Or take the help of your guide who comes to pick you up.